visit-dav/visit/src/doc/dev_manual/PrepareRelease.rst

 11. Copy the files to ``src/resources/images``.

-Changing the version on the macOS and Widnows icons
+Changing the version on the macOS and Windows icons
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 On macOS and Windows systems we provide VisIt application icons.

-Follow these steps to update the version number in these icons
+Follow these steps to update the version number in these icons.

 1. Go to the ``src/common/icons`` directory.
 2. Open the file ``VisIt3.x-square.xcf`` in GIMP.